haroon-ali-dev/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Answer: because the scope of line 1 is global and the scope of the function is local to that function.

 ## Question 2

 Take a look at the following code: